-• one-on-one consultation with an Entry to Practice staff member either face-to face, over the phone or via email

-• an application for registration guide that provides clear information on the requirements for registration

-• the College's registration regulation is posted on the College website

-• a career map posted on the government of Ontario website (ontarioimmigration.ca) that outlines the steps to initiate the registration process.
-This career map is also posted on the College website to assist applicants

-• annual presentations with consistent content are conducted at Ontario universities and at Health Force Ontario

-- The College has an open website that provides information on: - Frequently Asked Questions related to registration - A section for Internationally Trained Physiotherapists provides information on: - Registration process flow chart - A check list that helps an internationally educated applicant identify their next steps in the registration process - A checklist to determine if an individual is ready to apply for registration - Language requirements needed to start the registration process and related information - Educational credentials - Frequently Asked Questions internationally trained physical therapists - Helpful links - Information on preparatory tools such as the Exam Skills Preparation Workshop c) explanation of how the requirements for registration are to be met, such as the number of years of schooling required for a degree to be deemed equivalent to an Ontario undergraduate degree, length and type of work experience, credit hours or program content
+- one-on-one consultation with an Entry to Practice staff member either face-to-face, over the phone or via email - an application for registration guide that provides clear information on the requirements for registration - the College's registration regulation is posted on the College website - a career map posted on the government of Ontario website (ontarioimmigration.ca) that outlines the steps to initiate the registration process.
+This career map is also posted on the College website to assist applicants - The College created a new Rationale for Registration Requirements document in 2011 to justify each of the registration requirements. - annual presentations with consistent content are conducted at Ontario universities and at Health Force Ontario.
+As often as possible, Health Force Ontario presentations are conducted collaboratively with The Canadian Alliance of Physiotherapy Regulators, as well as the bridging program, allowing individuals to receive a complete overview of the entire entry to practice process. - The College has an open website that provides information on: - Frequently Asked Questions related to registration - A section for Internationally Educated Physiotherapists provides information on: - A registration process flow chart (this is currently under revision) - A check list that helps an internationally educated applicant identify their next steps in the registration process - A checklist to determine if an individual is ready to apply for registration - Language requirements needed to start the registration process and related information - · Educational credentials - Frequently Asked Questions internationally educated physical therapists - Helpful links - Information on preparatory tools such as the Exam Skills Preparation Workshop c) explanation of how the requirements for registration are to be met, such as the number of years of schooling required for a degree to be deemed equivalent to an Ontario undergraduate degree, length and type of work experience, credit hours or program content

-• Information on Agreement on Internal Trade (AIT) and OLMA (Ontario Labor Mobility Act).
-Physiotherapy regulators are in the process of reviewing registration categories from a permit-on-permit perspective to facilitate inter-jurisdictional movement.
+Information on Agreement on Internal Trade (AIT) and OLMA (Ontario Labor Mobility Act) .Physiotherapy regulators have reviewed registration categories from a permit-on-permit perspective to facilitate interjurisdictional movement.